Detrital zircon geochronology: Properties

 Detrital zircons usually retain similar properties as their parent igneous rocks, such as age, rough size and mineral chemistry.
 However, the composition of detrital zircons is not entirely controlled by the crystallization of the zircon mineral.
 In fact, many of them are modified by later processes in the sedimentary cycle.
 Depending on the degree of physical sorting, mechanical abrasion and dissolution, a detrital zircon grain may lose some of its inherent features and gain some over-printed properties like rounded shape and smaller size.
 On a larger scale, two or more tribes of detrital zircons from different origins may deposit within the same sedimentary basin.
-This give rise to a natural complexity of associating detrital zircon populations and their sources.
+This gives rise to a natural complexity of associating detrital zircon populations and their sources.

 Zircon is a strong tool for uranium-lead age determination because of its inherent properties: